No New Dirty Power Plants Under EPA Standard

 The proposed rule represents the first major benchmark in the implementation of President Obama’s climate plan unveiled in June.
 The President’s action enjoys broad support – Americans submitted more than 3.2 million comments in support of carbon limits on power plants in the last 18 months.
 Hundreds of elected officials, business leaders, and public health organizations have joined the call for limiting carbon pollution from the power sector.

-A recent report from Environment Missouri Research & Policy Center found that a large portion of America’s carbon pollution comes from a small number of the dirtiest plants.
+A recent report from Environment Maryland Research & Policy Center found that a large portion of America’s carbon pollution comes from a small number of the dirtiest plants.
 For example, if the nation’s 50 most carbon-polluting power plants were a sovereign nation, they would emit more carbon than all but 6 other nations on Earth.
-The state’s biggest carbon polluter – Ameren UE’s Labadie Power Plant – emits as much global warming pollution as 3.9 million passenger vehicles.
+The nation’s biggest carbon polluter –Georgia Power Company’s Plant Scherer – emits as much global warming pollution as 4.4 million passenger vehicles.

-“This is a kiss goodbye to any more power plants like Labadie– one of the the dirtiest of the nation’s dirty power plants – that wreak havoc on our weather patterns and threaten our children’s future,” said Keating.
-“This new rule will mean more renewable energy, more energy efficiency, and less global warming pollution.”
+“This is a kiss goodbye to any more power plants like Scherer – the dirtiest of the nation’s dirty power plants – that wreak havoc on our weather patterns and threaten our children’s future,” said Tavor “This new rule will mean more renewable energy, more energy efficiency, and less global warming pollution.”

 The Obama administration is expected to propose a rule to limit carbon from existing power plants by June 2014, and to finalize that rule the following year.

-Environment Missouri is a citizen-based, environmental advocacy organization working toward a cleaner, greener, healthier future.
+Environment Maryland is a citizen-based, environmental advocacy organization working toward a cleaner, greener, healthier future.